kjantzer/bui/presenters/tabs/README.md

 - `view.didBecomeActive`
 - `view.didBecomeInactive`

+- `menu-clicked` - anytime a menu item is clicked (even if already active)
 - `active-changed` - the tabs element will also emit a DOM event
     - The event detail will contain a reference to the tab view object: `event.detail.tabView`